 You must notify us of work commencing so we can arrange an inspection.
 If the work complies, we will issue a Completion Certificate, which may be necessary when selling your property

 Yes, and we recommend you seek professional advice before starting work.
-LABC have useful videos on Loft Conversions
+We also recommend visiting https://labcfrontdoor.co.uk/projects.

 Yes, unless your installer is registered with a Competent Person Scheme such as FENSA and able to self-certificate under the Building Regulations.
 However, if your building is listed or in a conservation area, you should check whether planning permission is required.